antarctica/ansible-monolith-core/README.md

 1. The *shim* only supports a single Monolith service, i.e. all requests are routed to the same service
 2. The *shim* will not provide any of the other features provided by the BAS Service Layer, such as rate limiting

+### Monolith instances

+Before services can be deployed into a Monolith instance it needs to configured.
+This consists of:

+* creating common directories
+* installing common utilities

+These common directories will be created:

+* `/srv/apps/`
+  * where individual services are stored/deployed, e.g. `/srv/apps/foo` will contain the `foo` service
+* `/var/log/apps/`
+  * where log files for services are stored, e.g. `/var/log/apps/foo` will contain logs for the `foo` service

+In addition, these utilities will be installed:

+* `curl` - command line HTTP client
+* `htop` - interactive process monitor

+These are useful for debugging problems or validating deployments.

+For example the `curl` utility can be used as part of validating a Monolith Service deployment, by checking an endpoint responds as expected.

 ### Monolith service Monolith instance configuration

 Before a Monolith service can be deployed to a Monolith instance (of any environment), the instance must be configured.